-- 19. Establish the conditions under which specified individuals may view or receive copies of recordings from body-worn cameras, ensuring that: - a.
-Service Members who wore the body-worn camera which captured a recording may access the recording and make additions to their notes based on the review of the recordings, which must be clearly marked as such, once they completed any required initial reports, statements and interviews regarding the recorded events; - Access to recordings by other Service Members is limited only to those with a specified role in relation to the recording which justifies and necessitates such access, including but not limited to investigation, supervision, legal proceedings, training development, reporting, and auditing, and will be granted only when circumstances require such access; - c.
-Access to recordings is provided in a timely manner to Members of bodies responsible for independent oversight of police (e.g. the Ontario Independent Police Review Director and the Special Investigations Unit) who are conducting an investigation and who have grounds to believe the recording includes evidentiary materials;
+- 22. Establish the conditions under which specified individuals may view or receive copies of recordings from body-worn cameras, ensuring that: - a.
+Service Members who wore the body-worn camera which captured a recording may access the recording and make additions to their notes based on the review of the recordings, which must be clearly marked as such, once they havecompleted any required initial reports, statements and interviews regarding the recorded events; - b.
+Access to recordings by other Service Members is limited only to those with a specified role in relation to the recording which justifies and necessitates such access, including, but not limited to, investigation, supervision, legal proceedings, training development, reporting, and auditing, and will be granted only when circumstances require such access: - c.
+Access to recordings is provided in a timely manner to members of bodies responsible for independent oversight of police (e.g. the Ontario

-- d.
-Access to recordings is provided in a timely manner to individuals who have lawful authority to obtain such access; - 20.
-Establish that Service Members who obtain copies of body-worn camera recordings in accordance with Section 19 above may not further disclose these recordings to other parties without lawful authority; - 21.
-Establish the documentation required to obtain access to a recording from bodyworn cameras, which must include, at a minimum, the identity of the requestor, the reason for the request for access, and the authority under which the demand for access is being made; - 22.
-Establish that an audit trail will be created and maintained by the Service, that will identify with respect to every recording the time of access, whether a copy was provided to the requestor, and any information gathered in accordance with section 21. - 23.
-Establish, notwithstanding the provisions of section 19 above, additional safeguards to enhance the storage and limit access to recordings of Minors who are suspected of an offence or are witnesses to a suspected offence, in accordance with the Youth Criminal Justice Act; - 24.
-Establish that a member of the public may request to view recordings from a bodyworn camera or that the recordings be released to the requestor if: - a. the member of the public making the request is: - i. an individual participating in the interaction captured in the recording; - ii. the parent or legal guardian of a minor participating in the interaction captured in the recording; or, - iii. the next-of-kin of a deceased individual participating in the interaction captured in the recording; and, - b. the identity of any other member of the public who appears in the recordings can be appropriately concealed through measures such as image blurring and voice distortion; - 25.
-Establish that, notwithstanding the provisions of section 24, the Service may refuse to release to the public recordings where such refusal is in accordance with the Municipal Freedom of Information and Protection of Privacy Act, provided that the reason for the refusal is provided to the requestor in writing; - 26.
-Establish that the Chief of Police may initiate the release to the public of recordings from body-worn cameras, taking into consideration relevant factors, including what
+- Independent Police Review Director and the Special Investigations Unit) who are conducting an investigation and who have grounds to believe the recording includes evidentiary materials; - d.
+Access to recordings is provided in a timely manner to individuals who have lawful authority to obtain such access; - 23.
+Establish that Service Members who obtain copies of body-worn camera recordings in accordance with section 22 above may not further disclose these recordings to other parties without lawful authority; - 24.
+Establish the documentation required to obtain access to a recording from bodyworn cameras in accordance with section 22, which must include, at a minimum, the identity of the requestor, the reason for the request for access, and the authority under which the demand for access is being made; - 25.
+Establish that an audit trail will be created and maintained by the Service, that will identify with respect to every recording, the time of access, whether a copy was provided to the requestor, and any information gathered in accordance with section 24, and that this audit trail will be kept indefinitely, regardless of the retention period of its associated recording. - 26.
+Establish, notwithstanding the provisions of section 22 above, additional safeguards to enhance the storage and limit the access to recordings of minors who are suspected of an offence or are witnesses to a suspected offence, in accordance with the Youth Criminal Justice Act: - 27.
+Establish that a member of the public may request to view recordings from a bodyworn camera or that the recordings and/or their meta-data be released to the requestor; - 28.
+Establish that requests from members of the public for body-worn camera recordings, in accordance with section 27, must be assessed in compliance with MFIPPA, and any information the Service requires in order to make this assessment may be requested in a manner consistent with the Service's Access to Information processes; - 29.
+Establish that, notwithstanding the provisions of section 27, the Service may refuse to release to a member of the public recordings where such refusal is in accordance with the Municipal Freedom of Information and Protection of Privacy Act, provided that the reason for the refusal is provided to the requestor in writing; - 30.
+Ensure that access to recordings for members of the public is granted or refused in a timely fashion; - 31.
+Establish that recordings released to the public in accordance with sections 27 and 33 must be full and unedited, with the exception of measures such as image